Qorvo/qpg-openthread/qpg6095/doc/README.md

     cd ot-qorvo
     git submodule update --init --recursive

-The `git submodule update` command will, populate the `openthread` directory with the openthread core implementation and `third_party/Qorvo/repo` with pre-compiled libraries and linker scripts.
+The `git submodule update` command will populate the `openthread` directory with the openthread core implementation and `third_party/Qorvo/repo` with pre-compiled libraries and the necessary linker scripts.

 All commands and scripts are run from the openthread root directory.